myanmar - mediation, peacebuilding

 Starting Point

-Nilar Oo has been working with HD Centre since 2012, following the government's initiation of peace talks.
-After retiring as a university lecturer and starting to work in international organisations, she became involved in many negotiations, leading to a deep interest and participation in peace processes.
+Ms. Nilar Oo has been working with the Centre for Humanitarian Dialogue since 2012, following the government's initiation of peace talks.
+After retiring as a university lecturer and starting to work in international organisations, she became involved in numerous negotiations, which led to a deep interest and active participation in peace processes.

 Peace Journey

 She is still actively involved in mediation and peacebuilding.
-Women should participate in all sectors of the peace process so that their views are considered in policy-making.
+She suggested women should participate in all sectors of the peace process so their views are considered in policy-making.
 To this end, women need to be well-prepared and knowledgeable.
-Opportunities must be created, and educational programs must be provided to increase women's participation.
+Opportunities must be created, and educational programmes must be provided to increase women's participation.
 Additionally, sufficient funding is required to enable continuous efforts.

 Success Stories